OpenTidalFarm/OpenTidalFarm/README.md

 ======
 Please cite the following paper if you are using OpenTidalFarm:

 S.W.
 Funke, P.E.
 Farrell, M.D.
-Piggott, Tidal turbine array optimisation using the adjoint approach, in preparation (2013)
+Piggott, Tidal turbine array optimisation using the adjoint approach, Renewable Energy, submitted (2013) [arXiv:1304.1768](http://arxiv.org/abs/1304.1768)

+For the automated optimisation framework used by OpenTidalFarm, please cite:

+Simon W. Funke and Patrick E. Farrell.
+A framework for automated PDE-constrained optimisation, TOMS, submitted. [arXiv:1302.3894](http://arxiv.org/abs/1302.3894)

 For the automatic adjoint generation used by OpenTidalFarm, please cite:

 Patrick E. Farrell, David A. Ham, Simon W. Funke and Marie E. Rognes (2012).
-Automated derivation of the adjoint of high-level transient finite element programs, accepted. arXiv:1204.5577
+Automated derivation of the adjoint of high-level transient finite element programs, accepted. [arXiv:1204.5577](http://arxiv.org/abs/1204.5577)

-For the automated optimisation framework used by OpenTidalFarm, please cite:

-Simon W. Funke and Patrick E. Farrell.
-A framework for automated PDE-constrained optimisation, submitted. arXiv:1302.3894

 Installation
 ============